Fire service operation helps tackle dropping water levels at Shrewsbury's stunning Dingle

 Firefighters helped tackle dropping water levels at Shrewsbury's stunning dingle - by transporting water from the River Severn to the glorious garden.

-Shrewsbury Town Council has expressed its sincere thanks to Shropshire Fire and Rescue Service for their help in refilling the pond in the Dingle, one of the town’s most iconic green spaces.
+Shrewsbury Town Council has expressed its sincere thanks to Shropshire Fire and Rescue Service crews for their help in refilling the pond in the Dingle, one of the town’s most beloved green spaces.

-With reduced water levels due to recent dry weather and a forecasted heatwave later that week, the town council welcomed assistance from firefighters at White Watch, operating out of Shrewsbury Fire Station.
+With reduced water levels due to recent dry weather and a forecast heatwave later that week, the town council welcomed assistance from firefighters at White Watch, operating out of Shrewsbury Fire Station.

 Using a water relay system, the team successfully transported water from the River Severn to the Dingle pond.